Memorabilix

-Marge Schott Autograph
+Marge Schott Autographs

 Marge Schott was a prominent figure in the world of Major League Baseball (MLB).
 Born on August 18, 1928, in Cincinnati, Ohio, Schott inherited the ownership of the Cincinnati Reds in 1984, becoming the only woman in charge of a major league franchise.
 Under her leadership, the team enjoyed significant success, winning the World Series in 1990 and 1995.
 Schott was praised for the investments she made in the team, including the development of the Riverfront Stadium, which was subsequently named the Cinergy Field.
-More about Marge Schott

 Affiliate disclosure: When you click on links to various merchants on this site and make a purchase, this can result in this site earning a commission.
 Affiliate programs and affiliations include, but are not limited to, the eBay Partner Network.